This multi-day cruise offers a diverse experience of Southeast Alaska, from fishing towns to wilderness solitude, from islands to glacial fjords.

 As we, too, feast on abundant food and share the day’s discoveries over a glass of wine, there is no doubt that this is one of the best ways to experience all that Southeast Alaska has to offer!
 While we have a planned itinerary, each trip is unique depending upon the time of the tidal currents, the weather conditions, wildlife viewing opportunities, and the wishes of our clients.

 Location/size: Main deck, private washroom with shower.
 Bunk: Double bunk, 49 inches by 80 inches, single pull-down upper bunk, 32 inches by 74 inches, door to deck, one opening porthole.

-Location/size: Lower deck, forward starboard side, private head and shower.
+Location/size: Lower deck, forward starboard side.
 6 feet 10 inches by 7 feet.
 Bunks: Double bunk, 50 inches by 78 inches.
 Accommodations: Private head and shower.
 Four drawers under bed, two non-opening portholes.

 Location/size: Lower deck, forward port side, 6 feet 10 inches by 6 feet 6 inches.
 Bunk: Double bunk, 50 inches by 78 inches.
 Accommodations: Private head and shower.
 Two drawers, storage locker, two non-opening portholes.